 Defines the default package ID to use if no package information is extracted from the DHCP data.
-This parameter is relevant only if use_default parameter is set to true.
-Possible value for this parameter is any integer number.
+This parameter is relevant only if use\default parameter is set to true.

+Possible values for this parameter are any integer number.
 This parameter has no default value.